-In the opinion of Norton Rose Fulbright US LLP, San Francisco, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel, based on existing statutes, regulations, rulings and judicial decisions, and assuming compliance with certain covenants in the documents pertaining to the 2016 Series AB Bonds and requirements of the Internal Revenue Code of 1986 (the "Code"), as amended, as described herein, interest on the 2016 Series AB Bonds is not includable in the gross income of the owners of the 2016 Series AB Bonds for federal income tax purposes.
-In the further opinion of Co-Bond Counsel, interest on the 2016 Series AB Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
-Interest on the 2016 Series AB Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.
-In the further opinion of Co-Bond Counsel, interest on the 2016 Series AB Bonds is exempt from personal income taxes imposed by the State of California.
-Co-Bond Counsel express no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2016 Series AB Bonds.
+In the opinion of Norton Rose Fulbright US LLP, San Francisco, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel, interest on the 2016 Series C Bonds is includable in the gross income of the owners of such Bonds for federal income tax purposes.
+In the further opinion of Co-Bond Counsel, interest on the 2016 Series C Bonds is exempt from personal income taxes imposed by the State of California.
+Co-Bond Counsel express no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of, interest on the 2016 Series C Bonds.
 See "TAX MATTERS."